HackSlash581/LAMDAQuest/PreCodingTasks.md

   Minecraft modding is very popular.
 This is the ultimate mod.
 It allows for in-game modding while playing, and modding is part of the challenge of the game.
 3.  **Technical Analysis**
+  User our own programming language for game entity scripts will allow us a fine grain of control over what the user can do with scripting.
+We considered allowing the user to directly type in JavaScript or Lua, but that would present many security issues.
+With our own language, we can compile it to JavaScript and execute it with the knowledge that nothing harmful can be done.
 4.  **Art**

 #III.
 Functional Specification